Ethnic groups in Baltimore: Burmese

 There is a community of Burmese refugees in Baltimore.
 Other Burmese refugees have settled in nearby Howard County.

-In September 2014, immigrants from Burma were the twenty-fifth largest foreign-born population in Baltimore.
+In 2011, immigrants from Burma were the twenty-fifth largest foreign-born population in Baltimore.

 Chinese

 Chinese Americans number 13,877 people, 0.5% of Baltimore.
 In 2000, the Chinese language was spoken at home by 4,110 people in Baltimore.
 During the 1990s the Chinese were the second-largest Asian group in the city, after Koreans.

 There existed two Chinatowns in Baltimore; the first one existed on the 200 block of Marion Street during the 1880s.
 A second location was on Park Avenue, which was dominated by laundries and restaurants.
 The Chinese population initially came because of the transcontinental railroad, however, the Chinese population never exceeded 400 as of 1941 and there were even fewer in the 1930 census.
 During segregation, Chinese children were classified as "White" and went to the White schools.
 The Chinatown was largely gone by the First World War due to urban renewal.
 By the 1970s, hardly any Chinese people lived in the city.
 There are now debates about whether Baltimore should revitalize the old Chinatown in the location of Park Avenue or build a new one about a mile north at Charles Street and North Avenue.

-In September 2014, immigrants from China (excluding Hong Kong and Taiwan) were the fifth-largest foreign-born population in Baltimore, making mainland Chinese immigrants the largest foreign-born Asian population in the city.
+In 2011, immigrants from China (excluding Hong Kong and Taiwan) were the fifth-largest foreign-born population in Baltimore, making mainland Chinese immigrants the largest foreign-born Asian population in the city.
 Immigrants from Taiwan were the sixteenth-largest foreign-born population and immigrants from Hong Kong were sixty-fifth.
-The Chinese language was the second-most commonly spoken language other than English, after Spanish.
+The Chinese language was the second most commonly spoken language, after Spanish, among people who spoke English "less than very well".

 During the 2015 Baltimore protests, the Bloods gang allegedly protected Black-owned stores by directing rioters to loot and vandalize Chinese-owned stores instead.

 Filipinos

 Filipino Americans numbered 8,509 people in 2000, 0.3% of the Baltimore metropolitan area.

 In 2000, the Tagalog language is spoken at home by 2,180 people in Baltimore.

 An annual Philippine-American Festival is held in Towson, a suburb of Baltimore.
 The festival includes Filipino cuisine, dances, and a parade.

-In September 2014, immigrants from the Philippines were the eighth largest foreign-born population in Baltimore and the Tagalog language was the tenth most commonly spoken language, after English.
+In 2011, immigrants from the Philippines were the eighth largest foreign-born population in Baltimore and the Tagalog language was the tenth most commonly spoken language among those who spoke English "less than very well".